cangover/CaseStudy/README.md

 # CaseStudy
-Journey ticketing via .Net Core MVC
+Journey ticketing via .Net Core MVC.
+Divided in a library and MVC Application